-The coronavirus (COVID-19) pandemic has truly uprooted what many people around the world thought of as “normal.”
+The last several years have uprooted what many people around the world thought of as “normal.”

-For many small businesses, a crisis of this volume can be challenging, to say the least.
-Especially during the holiday season.
-While we’ve been proud to stand with small businesses and see them adapt to meet the challenges of COVID-19, we know it’s still as important as ever to encourage people to support small businesses.
+For many small businesses, the holiday season can be prime time to overcome the challenges and fluctuations of the year.
+While we’re always proud to stand with small businesses and see them rise to the challenges of the marketplace, we know this is a great time of year to encourage people to support small businesses.
 Because when we support small businesses, it makes a big impact!

 The holiday and giving season is a great time to think about how you’re supporting your local small businesses and community.
 We encourage you to use our list below to show your support throughout the holiday season and beyond!

-So what can you do, as a consumer, to continue to support small businesses during the coronavirus pandemic and beyond?
+So what can you do, as a consumer, to continue to support small businesses during the holiday season and beyond?
 Here are some ideas to get you started!

 1. Buy gift cards